luishg/jtdd/README.txt

 JT51:    For YM2151 sound synthesis.
 From the same author.
 JT5205:  For MSM5205 ADPCM sound synthesis.
 From the same author.
+JT6295:  For MSM6295 ADPCM sound synthesis.
+From the same author.
 JTFRAME: A common framework for MiST arcades.
 From the same author.
 MC6809:  from Greg Miller, slightly modified.
 Part of JTFRAME, the original can be found in github
 MC6801:  By Dukov, slightly modified.
 It is part of JTFRAME but the original can be found at